mmueller-xyz/modbus-client/README.md

 # Modbus Client
 This Modbus Client serves as a Middleware, translating HTTP requests to ModbusRTU serial requests.
-In oparamser to maximize serial usage, a queue is used to keep the serial worker always occupied.
+In order to maximize serial usage, a queue is used to keep the serial worker always occupied.

 # Dependencies
 ```shell script